citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 Required:

-- `vm_size` (String) The name of the Azure VM SKU.
+- `vm_size` (String) The name of the VM SKU.

 Optional:

-- `use_spot_pricing_if_available` (Boolean) Azure supports two types of VMs: regular and spot.
+- `use_spot_pricing_if_available` (Boolean) The cloud provider supports two types of VMs: regular and spot.
 Regular VMs are standard VMs with pay-as-you-go prices.
-Spot is offered by Azure at a discounted rate, utilizing unused Azure capacity.
+Spot is offered at a discounted rate, utilizing unused cloud provider capacity.
 Set this to `true` to use spot pricing if it's available for the specified VM SKU.

 <a id="nestedatt--provisioning_scheme--azure_machine_config--use_azure_compute_gallery"></a>